berk76/plottercontroller/README.md

 `PRINTER *prn = pr_create_printer(GPIO, "2");`

 #### 3.2.2 PC Parallel port
-Currently there is available connection through parallel port with following configuration:
+There is also available connection through parallel port with following configuration:

 ```